blueprintui/web-test-runner-voiceover/README.md

 3. Allow Terminal/VoiceOver permissions if prompted
 4. If Dictation prompt is opened dismiss, click don't ask again.

 The plugin will adjust VoiceOver preferences for optimal testing speed.
-The tests should be run in a headless browser.
+The tests should **not** run in a headless browser.
 For optimal support for Mac users use the `webkit` option.

 ## Tests